From the desk of Harsh Strongman

 And yet, he was frustrated.

-He would later renounce everything and create a religion now known as Buddhism, a way of life centered over discipline, self-control, and a lack of attachment to the “material”.
+He would later renounce everything and create a religion now known as Buddhism, a way of life centered on discipline, self-control, and a lack of attachment to the “material”.

 One thing is clear – no matter what the purpose of life is – it is not in chasing pleasure and material.

 The movie Fight Club (the one I quoted in the beginning) advocates Nihilism, a belief that nothing has meaning, and everything is baseless – in other words, it denies the existence of any purpose of human life altogether.